-Silver – beautiful, durable, malleable – has been used to make coins for more than 2500 years.
-Early coins of Greece were struck in silver and Rome, too, had its denarius, the small silver coin which circulated throughout its vast empire.
-In Britain sterling silver pennies were first produced by the Anglo-Saxon Kings and in our time, silver – as fine silver, Britannia silver and sterling silver – remains a treasured metal, both for those who make coins and for those who collect them.
+Silver, the malleable, durable and beautiful metal, has been used to make coins worldwide for more than 2,500 years.
+Early Greek coins were struck in silver, and Rome too had its denarius, which was circulated throughout its vast empire.
+In Britain, sterling silver pennies were first produced by the Anglo-Saxon kings.